zenml-io/zenml/examples/wandb_tracking/README.md

 ## Run it locally

-### Set up Weights&Biases
+### Set up a free Weights&Biases account
-To get this example running, you need to set up a [Weights & Biases] account.
+To get this example running, you need to set up a Weights & Biases account.
 You can do this for free [here](https://wandb.ai/login?signup=true).

-After signing up, you will be given a username (what Weights & Biases calls an `entity`), and you can go ahead and create your first project.

-Note, that in case you have a shared Weights & Biases account, the `entity` can also be your organization or team's name.

 ### Pre-requisites
 In order to run this example, you need to install and initialize ZenML: